A Half-Century of Scholarship on the Chinese Intellectual Property System

 Date Written: January 22, 2018

 The first modern Chinese intellectual property law was established in August 1982, offering protection to trademarks.
 Since then, China adopted the Patent Law in 1984, the Copyright Law in 1990 and the Anti-Unfair Competition Law in 1993.
 In December 2001, China became a member of the World Trade Organization, assuming obligations under the TRIPS Agreement.
-In the past decade, the country has also actively participated in bilateral, regional and plurilateral trade negotiations, including the development of the RCEP.
+In the past decade, the country has also actively participated in the negotiation of bilateral, regional and plurilateral trade agreements, including most notably the Regional Comprehensive Economic Partnership.

 The remainder of this article identifies the continuing challenges to researchers studying the Chinese intellectual property system.
-It further explains why it is important for intellectual property scholars to study China and why it is equally important for China scholars to study intellectual property developments.
+It further explains why it is important for intellectual property scholars to study China and for China scholars to study intellectual property developments.
 The article concludes with some observations on the future directions in scholarship on the Chinese intellectual property system.

 Suggested Citation: Suggested Citation